ahmedazab888/scikit-design/README.md

 # Scikit-Design

 Scikit-Design is a python module that can be used for the design of statistical studies such as Clinical Trials, Quality Control, etc.

-# TODO LIST

-Convert matrices in Design to Numpy arrays.
+This project is being migrated into a set of repositories at [https://github.com/py-study-design](https://github.com/py-study-design).